ros-controls/roadmap/design_drafts/hardware_interface.md

 To extend the robot with additional actuators follows the same logic.

 For better understanding, please consider the following use-case:
-* In a ROS-runed factory, there is a process which needs force-controlled robots.
+* In a ROS-based factory, there is a process which needs force-controlled robots.
 * Following hardware is provided:
   * Robot1 with "batch" interface for communication" (e.g., KUKA robots with RSI);
   * Robot2 with an interface where each joint can be addressed separately (e.g., Schunk LWA4p with canopen);